enes-turk/chess-engine/README.md

 To enhance the AI's capabilities, numerous algorithms were implemented to simulate the decision-making process of a real player.
 Drawing inspiration from the famous chess engine like Stockfish, complex structures were devised to generate improved moves and optimize performance.
 Among the algorithms implemented (such as min-max, nega-max, recursive best, recursive min-max, and recursive nega-max), the recursive model for nega-max exhibited the best performance.
 By incorporating alpha-beta pruning, the algorithm dynamically evaluates the maximum and minimum available positions, further enhancing its efficiency and allowing for deeper search depths.

 The nega-max algorithm efficiently evaluates positions by calculating the maximum possible gain and minimum possible loss, enabling the engine to reach the optimal move swiftly.
 Depth was incorporated into the model to enhance move accuracy.
-Additionally, a hardcoded method was implemented to evaluate positions for specific pieces and squares, while not the optimal approach for a robust engine.
+Additionally, a hardcoded method was implemented to evaluate position signigicance for specific pieces and squares, while not the optimal approach for a robust engine.
 However, it proved to be an effective approach in lower depths.

 ```python
 def findMoveNegaMaxAlphaBeta(gs, validMoves, depth, alpha, beta, turnMultiplier):